 I can remember when the entire length of Main Avenue in my original hometown of Clifton was still controlled by pedestal signals.
 These were all replaced by overhead signals in the early 1980s, which are still there today and looking pretty outdated themselves.
 The next two photos below are from Clifton’s Main Avenue back in the pedestal signal days.

-A pedestal at the corner of Main & Clifton Avenues is topped by a 4-way cluster of late 1940s Marbelite heads with uniquely scalloped “AGA/SSC” style visors.
-Marbelite was still using up surplus visors from their takeover of Signal Service Corp at the end of 1945.
+A late 1940s pedestal at the corner of Main & Clifton Avenues is topped by a 4-way adjustable Marbelite signal with uniquely scalloped “AGA” style visors.
+Marbelite evidently has surplus visors from their takeover of Signal Service Corp at the end of 1945.

-At Main & Harding (one block to the north of the previous photo), the performer on stilts celebrating Clifton’s Jubilee in 1967 is less interesting to me than that nifty, finial-topped, fixed-face 4-way ‘corner-hinged’ Horni signal, circa 1930.
-I remember this light still being there when I was a kid, as it looked very unique.
+At Main & Harding (one block to the north of the previous photo), a performer on stilts celebrating Clifton’s Jubilee in 1967 points his foot toward a nifty fixed-face 4-way ‘corner-hinged’ Horni signal, circa 1930.
+I remember this particular light; it always looked very old to me.

 Ocean Avenue, Asbury Park